Kelvinson/tensorflow-gpu-install-ubuntu-16.04/README.md

 # Replace user@host with your server user and ip.
 ssh -N -f -L localhost:8888:localhost:8888 user@host
 ```
 Note that in the above command, the first localhost:8888 stands for the local port that connects to the server and the second localhost:8888 is the port of the server that we map to our local port.
 So you can change the mapped local port by change the first number.
-Moreover, the argument **-f** stands for :

---
-Requests ssh to go to background just before command execution.
-This is useful if ssh is going to ask for passwords or passphrases, but the user wants it in the background.
+Moreover, the argument **-f** stands for **Requests ssh to go to background just before command execution.
+This is useful if ssh is going to ask for passwords or passphrases, but the user wants it in the background.** so even you close the shell, the ssh connection is still alive.
---
-so even you close the shell, the ssh connection is still alive.
 If you want to close it, you have to kill the corrsponding pid number by:
 ```bash
 ps aux | grep the_local_port_number
 kill the_local_port_number